 Ex-Service personnel & their dependants.
 CESSAC has continued to enable CESSA HA to make savings through sharing a Head Office and staff and managing 91 sheltered flats at three sites on behalf of Greenwich Hospital.
-It has also again funded an annual Christmas meal for the tenants of all CESSA HA schemes for £3,246 (see Note 9).
+It has also again funded an annual Christmas meal for the tenants of all CESSA HA schemes for £3,444 (see Note 10).

 Fundraising.
-CESSAC does not undertake fundraising from the public itself, but that undertaken on its behalf in the Falklands has already been mentioned above.
-It also benefitted this year from a few small donations, including being the charity chosen to benefit in lieu of flowers after the funeral of one of the housing tenants.
-The Collection Boxes were introduced into CESSAC's locations to underline the point that is a charity, but between them and the small donations mentioned they have raised £630 and €1,788 this year, although this may reduce with increasing use of card payment.
+CESSAC does not undertake fundraising from the public itself and its Collection Boxes were introduced into locations to underline the point that it is a charity.
+Nevertheless, they have raised £304 and €1,797 this year, although this may reduce with increasing use of card payment.

 Investment performance.
-The investment elements have performed well from a historical perspective as well as generating invaluable income - this year £110,736, mainly from Armed Forces Common Investment Fund (AFCIF) distribution units.
-2018 was a challenging year for investments generally, particularly the final quarter, so CESSAC's did well to only fall by £273,552 - fortunately the beginning of 2019 has already seen a significant rally.
+The investment elements have performed well from a historical perspective as well as generating invaluable income - this year £110,894, mainly from Armed Forces Common Investment Fund (AFCIF) distribution units.
+After full consultation the AFCIF changed into a new Charities Authorised Investment Fund in December - the Armed Forces Charities Growth & Interest Fund.
+2019 was a better year for investments generally, compared with 2018, and CESSAC's performed well increasing by £343,470.